 It is forty years since the role of the Trade Union Safety Representative was enshrined in UK law, so what better time to reflect on the valuable contribution safety representatives make to ensuring that our workplaces remain amongst the most safe and healthy in the world.

-Safety Representatives made significant contributions throughout both the creation and delivery of the Do Your Bit campaign, including working with HSE on the format and content of joint safety representative and manager training modules and good practice case studies.
+Safety Representatives made significant contributions throughout both the creation and delivery of the Do Your Bit campaign (links to the National Archives), including working with HSE on the format and content of joint safety representative and manager training modules and good practice case studies.

 Safety representatives and managers from Merseytravel, worked with HSE and a film unit of Edge Hill University students, to create a video case study.
 This vividly demonstrates how engaging effectively with safety representatives, listening to what they say and acting on it, can not only improve health and safety performance, but also build mutual trust and create wider business benefits.